-All programs in this book can be compiled using the JDK 1.2 compiler.
-Jini programs will not compile or run under JDK 1.1 (any versions).
+All programs in this book can be compiled using the JDK 1.4 compiler.
 The Java 1.5 compiler can be used, although the Jini class libraries do not use any of the 1.5 features.

 The following program defines the InvalidLookupLocator class in the basic package.
 The source code will in the InvalidLookupLocator.java file in the basic subdirectory.
 From the parent directory, this can be compiled by a command such as this: